 The background model

-includes celestial sources (zodiacal light, interstellar medium, and cosmic infrared background) as well as telescope thermal and scattered light.
+The ETC background model includes celestial sources (zodiacal light, interstellar medium, and cosmic infrared background) as well as telescope thermal and scattered light.
 Users can choose a dated or dateless background.
 A dated background utilizes the specified sky position and a date.
-Alternatively, users can choose a dateless background: a pre-calculated percentile of the range of backgrounds predicted over the window of visibility.
+Alternatively, users can choose a dateless background: a pre-calculated percentile of the range of backgrounds predicted at the specified sky position over the window of visibility.
+The percentile choices are Low (10%), Medium (50%), or High (90%).
+The ETC uses the measured Galactic emission at the input RA and DEC.
+The effects of additional sources of astrophysical backgrounds (eg; diffuse nebular emission) can be modeled by adding to the scene a large, spatially flat source that covers the full scene.

 Analyze the results

 Each calculation results in two-dimensional images, one-dimensional plots, and scalar diagnostics.
 Users can view two-dimensional images of per-pixel SNR, count rate at the detector, and saturation of the selected calculation.
-Users can also view plots of the flux from sources in the scene in the extraction aperture, , and SNR versus wavelength, as well as SNR versus exposure time and contrast versus separation ().
-The two-dimensional images and scalar values are displayed for the selected calculation, while multiple calculations plotted in the one-dimensional plots.
+Users can also view plots of the flux from sources in the scene in the extraction aperture, the extracted flux from the background, and SNR versus wavelength, as well as SNR versus exposure time and contrast versus separation (coronagraphy only).
+The two-dimensional images and scalar values are displayed for the selected calculation, while multiple calculations can be simultaneously plotted in the one-dimensional plots.